Bears slated to have 11 home dual-matches.

 In 2005, Baylor posted a 33-1 record and sported a 57-match win streak, which was halted in the championship match loss to UCLA.
 Baylor recorded its fourth consecutive Big 12 regular season and tournament titles as well.
 Dorsch, a senior, claimed the program's second straight NCAA singles title in 2005 following Becker's 2004 championship.

-INDIVIDUAL SUCCESS Under Knoll's guidance, the Bears have produced two NCAA singles champions (Becker and Dorsch); two ITA Players of the Year (Dorsch, twice) and 14 players have earned All-American status (27 times).
+Under Knoll's guidance, the Bears have produced two NCAA singles champions (Becker and Dorsch); two ITA Players of the Year (Dorsch, twice) and 16 players have earned All-American status (31 times).
 In fact, Dorsch earned double All-American status in all three of his seasons at Baylor.
 Four Knoll pupils, Becker, Dorsch, Poerschke and Peers, have enjoyed success on the ATP Tour.
 Becker has ranked among the tour's top 50 while Dorsch had a career-high ranking of 160.
 In addition, Becker was selected to represent his native Germany in 2007 Davis Cup competition.
 Poerschke reached as high as No. 279 on the ATP singles rankings.
-Peers is the latest BU product to shine on the pro tour as he has climbed as high as No. 27 in the ATP doubles rankings.
+Peers is the latest BU product to shine on the pro tour as he has climbed as high as No. 7 in the ATP doubles rankings.
+He played in both the 2015 Wimbledon and US Open doubles finals with partner Jamie Murray.

 Following his hire, Knoll inherited a team with no seniors that had a 0-7 conference record.
 Knoll's first squad improved to 13-12 overall, adding Jooste, David Hodge and Johannes Michalsky to the team.